As Brahmins in UP ask for weapons, the Opposition sharpens its attack on the Adityanath government

 Everybody loves a ‘victim’ Brahmin

 Brahmins constitute about 11% of the state’s voting population, according to estimates shared by political parties.
 But their influence outstrips their numbers.
-Former minister in the Samajwadi government and now BSP MLA, Ambika Chaudhary, said Brahmins play a decisive role in at least 60 of the 403 assembly seats.
+Former minister in the Samajwadi government and now BSP leader, Ambika Chaudhary, said Brahmins play a decisive role in at least 60 of the 403 assembly seats.

 Ahead of the 2022 UP assembly elections, a pitched battle has begun for these votes.